Fertility treatment at Geisinger

 Dr. Gell discusses IVF treatment at Geisinger

-What to expect when you see a Geisinger reproductive endocrinologist
+What to expect when you see a fertility specialist

 Your first appointment checklist

-It’s normal to feel nervous about your first appointment with a fertility specialist.
-Being prepared can help reduce your stress and make sure everything goes as smoothly as possible.
-Here’s what to bring to your first appointment:
+Being prepared for your first appointment with a fertility specialist can reduce stress and make sure everything goes as smoothly as possible.
+Here’s what to bring to your first fertility appointment:

-- A copy of your medical records from your OBGYN, primary care physician or urologist, if applicable (you may send these over before your appointment).
+- A copy of your medical records from your OB-GYN, primary care physician or urologist, if applicable (you may send them over before your appointment)

-- Insurance cards (for both you and your partner, if applicable).
+- Insurance cards (for you and your partner, if applicable)

-- Your partner or a supportive relative or friend.
-Even if your partner doesn’t undergo treatment, they can help you digest the information and ask relevant questions.
+- Your partner or a supportive relative or friend to help you digest information and ask questions